Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Optimal Prediction Strategies in DETR

 \subsection{Motivation and Scope}

-Notably, the number of predictions generated by DETR, $|\tilde{\cD}_\theta(\bx)|$, is fixed and often in the hundreds, far exceeding the number of ground truth objects.
-To address this issue during model training, a bipartite matching algorithm is used to find the \emph{optimal} matching prediction \citep{carion2020end} for each ground truth object based on the alignment of the class label and bounding box (as detailed in Section~\ref{sec:matching}).
-The training loss depends on the quality of this matching, and as a result, the parameters $\theta$ are primarily optimized to enhance the accuracy of these matched predictions.
-In this paper, we refer to the matched predictions as \emph{optimal positive} predictions, while the remaining predictions are termed \emph{optimal negative} predictions.

-At the inference stage in real-world scenarios, however, ground truth annotations are unavailable, meaning the optimal positive predictions remain unknown.
-This raises the question of \textbf{whether all predictions are trustworthy, or should only a specific subset be chosen---and if so, which subset?} If all of the model's predictions were generated independently and were well-calibrated (e.g., Figure~\ref{fig:hypothesis_b}), the large number of predictions would not be a concern.
+During the inference stage at test-time, ground-truth annotations are unavailable, meaning the optimal positive predictions remain unknown.
+This raises the question of \textbf{Which of the predictions can be trusted and used?} If all of the model's predictions were generated independently and were well-calibrated (e.g., Figure~\ref{fig:hypothesis_a}), the large number of predictions would not be a concern.
 We could simply apply well-known algorithms like NMS to remove duplicates and resolve redundancy.

-Notably, we have observed that DETR assigns well-calibrated confidence scores to only a single positive prediction per object.
-Meanwhile, unmatched negative predictions, which often have accurate bounding boxes, receive uncalibrated low scores (e.g., Figure~\ref{fig:hypothesis_c}).
-As a result, the overall calibration error becomes significantly high if we include those noisy predictions in the final inference results.
-Hence, as detailed in the following sections, improper handling of negative predictions can severely compromise DETR’s reliability, with potentially catastrophic consequences in safety-critical scenarios.
-For this reason, properly distinguishing the positives from the negatives is a crucial task for ensuring the reliable use of DETR.
+\begin{revision} However, empirical evidence suggests that such independence is unlikely to happen, as it appears to conflict with the minimization of the Hungarian loss in Equation~\eqref{eq:hungarian_loss}.
+In practice, we observe that DETR tends to assign a well-calibrated confidence score to only a single prediction per object, while suppressing remaining predictions with low foreground confidence.
+Intriguingly, although the Hungarian loss imposes no penalty on the localization of these background-matched optimal negative predictions—implying they could potentially output random bounding boxes (Figure~\ref{fig:hypothesis_b})—we find that DETR exhibits a strong preference for accurate localization (Figure~\ref{fig:hypothesis_c}), consistently producing precise boxes even for optimal negative predictions.
+In the following sections, we investigate this behavior in depth. \end{revision}